Principal listing and maintenance requirements and procedures

 Operating history.
 The company must have traded on the Unlisted Public Company Market (UPCoM) for at least two years, unless the company is an equitized state-owned enterprise or has already conducted a public offering of its shares as at the time of the listing registration.

 Ownership requirement.
-At least 15% (10% if the charter capital is over VND1,000 billion) of the company’s voting shares must be held (at all times) by at least 100 non-major shareholders (that is, shareholders owning less than 5% each of the voting shares of the company), except for equitized enterprises (which are enterprises converted into a JSC in accordance with the law on conversion of State-owned enterprises and single member limited liability companies of enterprises in which the State holds 100% of the charter capital into JSCs).
+At least 15% (10% if the charter capital is over VND1,000 billion (approximately US$40 million)) of the company’s voting shares must be held (at all times) by at least 100 non-major shareholders (that is, shareholders owning less than 5% each of the voting shares of the company), except for equitized enterprises (which are enterprises converted into a JSC in accordance with the law on conversion of State-owned enterprises and single member limited liability companies of enterprises in which the State holds 100% of the charter capital into JSCs).

 Corporate approval.
 Approval for the listing must have been granted by a General Meeting of Shareholders of the company (GMS).

 Undertaking of controlling shareholders.
-The following persons must undertake to hold 100% of the shares they own for six months from the first date of trading of shares on the HOSE and 50% of such shares for the following six months, excluding shares owned by the State, held by the individuals listed below as representatives of the State:
+The following persons must undertake to hold (a) 100% of the shares they own for six months from the first date of trading of shares on the HOSE and (b) 50% of such shares for the following six months, excluding shares owned by the State, held by the individuals listed below as representatives of the State:

-• Shareholders being individuals or organizations whose ownership representatives are Chairpersons of the Board of Management (BOM), members of the BOM, Chiefs of the Board of Controllers (BOC), members of the BOC, the general director (director), deputy general director (deputy director), chief financial officer, chief accountant and equivalent positions elected by the GMS or appointed by the BOM.
+• Shareholders being individuals or organizations whose ownership representatives are Chairpersons of the Board of Management (BOM), members of the BOM, Chief of the Board of Controllers (BOC), members of the BOC, the general director (director), deputy general director (deputy director), chief financial officer, chief accountant and equivalent positions elected by the GMS or appointed by the BOM.

 • Any major shareholder who is a related person of any person listed above (collectively, Controlling Shareholders).

-Listed shares are not required to be placed into escrow or otherwise refrained from being traded for the purpose of listing.
+Shares to be listed are not required to be placed into escrow or otherwise refrained from being traded for the purpose of listing.

 Qualification of the company and its legal representative.
 Neither the company nor its legal representative has, in the two years up until the time of registration for listing, been subject to a penalty for a strictly prohibited practice in securities and securities market activities as prescribed in Article 12 of the Law on Securities.